 Reaching the Museum of the Mausoleum of the Nanyue King

 In my case, I used the subway and it took me slightly more than half an hour to reach Yuexiu Park Subway Station from Guangzhou East Railway Station, the latter being my entry point into the city.
-The walk to the museum was itself a pleasant stroll beside busy Jiefang Road.
+The walk to the museum was then a pleasant stroll beside busy Jiefang Road.
 Not having visited China for several years, I was awed by how much the country has developed.

 To view the excavations, visitors must first ascend a large central staircase located after the main entrance.
 Along the way, there are mini exhibitions introducing the history of Guangzhou and Guangdong Province, as well as a permanent exhibition of Chinese ceramic pillows.

 Buried with him as human sacrifices were 15 others, including consorts, courtiers, and a musician.
 Chilled, I hastily made my way for the exit.
 It finally dawned on me there and then that I was stepping on what was once, forbidden royal grounds.

 Excavated Relics and Artifacts

-Zhao Mo’s Jade Burial Suit
+King Zhao Mo’s Jade Burial Suit

-The star attraction of the museum, Zhao Mo’s elaborate jade burial suit is the oldest one found in China and the only one in which the jade pieces are connected by silk.
-Looking at the intricate handiwork, one could easily sense the amazing craftsmanship and devotion of the makers.
-At the same time, the symmetrical silk patterns also exert a certain mesmerising draw.
-They seem to demand reverence for the deceased king.
-One can’t help but feel a little nervous when viewing the suit up close.
+The star attraction of the museum, and one of the most important archaeological discoveries in China, Zhao Mo’s elaborate jade burial suit is the oldest one found in China and the only one in which the jade pieces are connected by silk.

 About The Nanyue Kingdom and King Zhao Mo

 Its founder, Zhao Tao (赵佗), was a Qin Dynasty general who declared independence during the final years of Qin.
-Throughout its history, Nanyue maintained an uneasy, fluctuating relationship with the Han Dynasty, the powerful successor of Qin.
+Throughout its history, Nanyue also maintained an uneasy, fluctuating relationship with the Han Dynasty, the latter its powerful neighbor and the successor of Qin.

-During Zhao Mo’s reign, assimilation between local tribes and Chinese immigrants also continued, leading to Nanyue culture and relics having a distinctively Chinese “flavour.”
+During Zhao Mo’s reign, assimilation between local tribes and Chinese immigrants also continued, leading to Nanyue culture and relics having a distinctively Chinese “flavor.”
 Of note, the Zhao rulers were themselves from Northern China and are credited with introducing Chinese culture and language to the region.
-Zhao Tao was born in the former state of Zhao, which was located where modern-day Hebei Province is.
+Zhao Tao was also born in the former state of Zhao, which was located where modern-day Hebei Province is.

-Of note too, the Nanyue rulers are referred to as the Triệu Dynasty in Vietnamese history.
+Of note too, the Nanyue kings are referred to as the Triệu Dynasty in Vietnamese history.
 In fact, the Chinese name of Vietnam (越南) is merely Nanyue with the characters reversed.
 Zhao Mo is known as Triệu Mạt in Vietnamese texts.

-© 2018 Kuan Leong Yong
+© 2018 Ced Yong